cnuzh/3D-DisAD/README.md

 ## Description

-This repo is the official implementation of our work "Discovering Alzheimer’s Disease Subtypes by Disentangling Neuroanatomical Heterogeneity Using AI-Based Model"
+This repo is the official implementation of our work "Identifying Subtypes of Alzheimer’s Disease via AI-Driven Disentanglement of Brain Heterogeneity"

 ## Installation